UrielMendoza/Wildfire-Burn-Severity-Assessment/README.md

 ![Flowchart](https://github.com/MarcWu-929/Wildfire-Burn-Severity-Assessment/blob/b65336097427bf623a108d49df06bb2cc910148a/Figure/flow%20chart_3.png)

 ## How to use
 All Python codes regarding implementation of DL and ML models are in the **Script** folder.
-The models were implemented using TensorFlow
+DL models were implemented using TensorFlow and ML models using RAPIDS.

 Trained models are in the **Model** folder for validation.